mollylodge/mollylodge/README.md

 - 👋 Hi, I’m @mollylodge
 - 👀 I’m interested in graduating
-- 🌱 I’m currently learning scheme, XML, JavaScript, HTML, SQL
+- 🌱 I’m currently learning how to complete software testing
-- 💞️ I’m looking to collaborate on my software engineering project "WhatShouldIWatch?"
 - 📫 How to reach me via my phone number or Discord

 <!---